aquasecurity/postee/README.md

 [license]: https://github.com/aquasecurity/alm-integration/blob/master/LICENSE

 # Integrating Aqua Security with Ticketing and Collaboration Systems #
-Use this project to integrate Aqua with JIRA, Email, Slack, Microsoft Teams, Generic WebHook and ServiceNow systems and create a ticket, or send a message/email when new vulnerabilities are found in an image scan done by Aqua.
+Use this project to integrate Aqua with JIRA, Email, Slack, Microsoft Teams, Generic WebHook, Splunk and ServiceNow systems and create a ticket, or send a message/email when new vulnerabilities are found in an image scan done by Aqua.

 ------